ErezBinyamin/Scripts/scrapers/readme.md

-# tools
+# Scrapers
-Misc. tools.
-Some browse the web, some manage things locally.
+Scrape the web for things

 ## symbol
 Search unicode symbols.